ppossanzini/MapZilla/docs/source/Expression-Translation-(UseAsDataSource).md

 Expression will be translated to `ol => ol.Item.Name.StartsWith("A")`

-Automapper knows `dto.Item` is mapped to `ol.Item.Name` so it substituted it for the expression.
+MapZilla knows `dto.Item` is mapped to `ol.Item.Name` so it substituted it for the expression.

 Expression translation can work on expressions of collections as well.